 Having been mooching around the forums now for a few years, I notice a definite pattern.

 Some people are extremely active on a forum for some length of time and then vanish.

 Some, like HissingSid, go involuntarily, but others just seem to fade away.

 GhostRider and HardcoreMitsuko fall into this category.
 There was a time where a day didn't pass without a flurry of postings (usually quite interesting - A feminine view, especially, was a novelty), but they seem to have moved onto ot

 Is it me or is it much quieter on Arnies this time of year?

 It's not just Arnies either, I mooch around ASCUK and AirsoftRetreat a fair bit, too, and they seem very quiet.

 I guess airsofters aren't that hardy a bunch, they're all waiting for it to warm up before getting out their kit and going off skirmishing or maybe it's something to do with the VCR (Violent Crime pR stunt) Act?

-I've noticed a lot of big sell offs recently, always with seemingly good reasons, but I wonder if these people would be selling up if the Act wasn't looming?
+I've noticed a lot of big sell offs recently, always with seemingly good reasons, but I wonder if the

 I was looking for a laptop PC.